-The Circle S Corn Maze and Pumpkin Patch is now in its fourth year of operation and is a labor of love for Angelo State alumni Chad and Lindsey Schaertl, both former standout ASU athletes.
-Chad was a conference champion thrower for the Rams track and field team, and Lindsey (nee Leatherman) was an all-conference Rambelles basketball player.
+The Circle S Corn Maze and Pumpkin Patch is in its third year of operation and is a labor of love for Angelo State alumni Chad and Lindsey Schaertl, both former standout ASU athletes.
+Chad was a conference champion thrower for the Rams track and field team, and Lindsey (Leatherman) was an all-conference Rambelles basketball player.
 They got the idea for their corn maze operation from the At’L Do Farms Corn Maze in Shallowater near where Lindsey grew up in the Texas Panhandle.

 “I went there after we first got married,” Chad said, “and I’d never seen anything like it.
 What I really liked is that there were moms and dads playing with their kids rather than texting on their phones.
 They were making memories, and I thought it would be a perfect thing for the San Angelo area.
 It’s a place for parents and their kids to go be outside and enjoy each other.”